- BY Colin Yeo

 There is no queue to jump.
 It is not possible for a person to apply for the general resettlement scheme.
 Eligibility is determined by UNHCR.
 Essentially, a person has to be a registered refugee in a UNHCR administered refugee camp and hope they are picked for resettlement.
 If they are selected, they have no say over the country to which they are resettled.
 It might be the UK but it might be Australia, Canada, the United States or other participating countries.

-The good news is that as 30 June 2023 a total of 179,500 Ukrainians had entered the UK under the two visa routes opened for them.
+The good news is that as 10 June 2024 a total of 207,900 Ukrainians had entered the UK under the two visa routes opened for them.
 Some will also have returned home in that time.
 You can see the latest statistics yourself here.
 Many more visas than that had been issued but not yet used.
 UNHCR have put together data on which countries are hosting how many refugees.
-By way of comparison, Poland is estimated to be hosting 992,670, Germany over 1 million, Czech Republic 341,745, Bulgaria 160,575, Spain 182,600, Italy 175,105 and France 70,570.
+By way of comparison, Poland is estimated to be hosting 957,505, Germany 1,169,630 million, Czech Republic 346,830, Spain 202,700, Italy 170,580, the Republic of Moldova 120,470 and France 67,645.

-A total of 184,700 visas (in country and out of country combined) have been granted to British Nationals (Overseas) from Hong Kong and their dependants.
-While this can be classed as a resettlement or protection route, the vast majority are not refugees according to the legal definition of a refugee and many would reject that label.
+A total of 144,400 British Nationals (Overseas) from Hong Kong and their dependants have arrived in the UK under the route opened for them in January 2021.
+While the Home Office has classed this as a resettlement or protection route, the vast majority are not refugees according to the legal definition of a refugee and many would reject that label.

 What can be done?

 The United Kingdom asylum system is indeed broken.
-It is, to a very significant extent, Priti Patel who broke it.
-It was on her watch that small boat crossings soared and so did the asylum backlog.
-The asylum backlog was already growing when she took over but she has allowed it to triple further on her watch.
-Schemes like a new 10 year route for refugees, recently abandoned, and increasing the Home Office resources funnelled into pointless age disputes made the situation worse not better.
+It is, to a very significant extent, the Conservative government that broke it.
+It was on their watch that small boat crossings soared and so did the asylum backlog.
+Schemes like a new 10 year route for refugees, later abandoned, the Rwanda fiasco, the Illegal Migration Act and increasing the Home Office resources funnelled into pointless age disputes made the situation worse not better.

-The good news for James Cleverly — and perhaps a new Home Secretary after an upcoming election — is that the situation seems to have stabilised.
-The asylum backlog is finally coming down.
-But, as we have seen, there are still significant issues to be addressed, caused in large part by the aftermath of that backlog.
+The good news for a new Home Secretary after the election is that the situation seems to have stabilised.
+But, as we have seen, there are still significant issues to be addressed, caused in large part by the aftermath of that backlog as well as the use of the pointless inadmissibility process.
+Without quick action to process the cases waiting in inadmissibility the backlog will soon be out of control again.

 The asylum system is not beyond repair.
 It requires competent focus on the boring day job instead of being distracted by pointless or even counterproductive gimmicks.
-The Illegal Migration Act would make things worse if it were implemented, as I argued in a previous post.
-The idea that the Home Office is going to remove all of the 84,000 people they expect to be in the new backlog by the end of 2023 plus all those who newly arrive is preposterous.
-They will either have to be supported by the state in the meantime or they will disappear, given they will no longer have any prospect of ever been granted asylum and therefore no incentive to remain in contact with the Home Office.
+The idea that the Home Office is going to remove all of people in the inadmissibility backlog plus all those who newly arrive is preposterous.
+They will either have to be supported by the state in the meantime or they will disappear, as without any prospect of being granted asylum there is no incentive to remain in contact with the Home Office.

 Recent changes show that positive asylum decisions can be made much, much faster than in the past, which is great news for everyone.
 It’s just not that hard to grant asylum to an Afghan, Eritrean, Sudanese or Syrian given they have a 98% grant rate or more.
 All officials need to do is to establish nationality, conduct security checks and issue the grant letter.
 The Home Office initially messed even that up by issuing long, complex forms in English only and failing to fund any help to fill them in.
 Absurdly, after we warned them it was a bad idea, they decided to blame the lawyers.
 Again.
 Officials can and should learn from these mistakes.